flockRush/diyshortvideos.github.io/src/Resources/Ten-top-tips-for-smart-curation.md

   <h2>
       Ten top tips for smart curation
     </h2>
   <p><i class="bigquote">"A curator is an information chemist.
 He or she mixes atoms together in a way to build an info-molecule.
-Then adds value to that molecule" - Robert Scoble</i></p>
+Then adds value to that molecule"<br> - Robert Scoble</i></p>
   <p class="p-em-166">Tips for curating with the best:</p>
   <div class="ui ordered list p-light-up">
   <div class="item space-notchem-bottom">